Dotted Line Reporting: Understanding Its Role in Modern Organizations

 Dotted line reporting can make your team more nimble.
 For example, getting work done while a manager is on vacation or away at a conference can be tricky if employees can’t get their questions answered.
 With a dotted line manager, there is someone else they can ask.

 It’s also a great way to harness the right expertise.
-With a flexible management situation, employees can communicate with the manager who has the most expertise in a certain area.
+With a flexible management situation, employees can communicate with a different manager who has the most expertise in a certain area.

 Efficient use of talent